 Step 5 Construction of the bell

-Up from the second layer, the corners are not only glued, but also additionally secured with a screw.
+Up from the second layer, the corners are secured with a screw.
 For this, holes with a diameter of 6 mm are drilled on the longer parts, 25 mm from the side.
 In the shorter parts the holes are drilled exactly in the middle of the ends; that's where the plugs come in.
+For these holes it works well to use a 7mm drill bit and then use 6mm plugs.

 Drilling is done with an ordinary concrete drill, and a diamond drill.
 Working with diamond drills is shown in this YouTube-video.